-Relating to Status tatus Category Value Obligation Reference Existing arrangements Any You should check if your agency has any pre-existing contracts, panels or prequalification schemes in place that meet your needs. Û Any You may use another agency's contracts, panels or prequalification schemes through a piggybacking clause.
-Multi-Agency Access (piggyback) Clauses Ê Any You may seek quotes or tenders from businesses listed on a Standing Offer Notice or Multi-Use List published on the Australian Government's AusTender website.
-PBD 2014-07 Recognising Suppliers to Australian Government Any You should follow the Motor Vehicle Operational Guidelines and ensure that vehicles are acquired, managed, maintained and disposed of using whole-of-government contracts established for these purposes.
+Relating to Status Cate gory Value Obligation Reference Existing arrangements Any You must use whole-of government-contracts to purchase applicable goods or services, including construction, except where the exemptions listed above apply.
+Agencies are required to obtain approval from their responsible Minister, before entering into whole-of-government contracts, with the relevant Minister to make an assessment as to whether Cabinet consideration is necessary.
+In undertaking the procurement approved by Cabinet or a Cabinet Standing Committee, the agency is to have regard to policies of the Board to the extent they are consistent with the Cabinet decision, including the need to achieve value for money.
+If the procurement is covered by PBD-2019-05 Enforceable Procurement Provisions, the agency must comply with the enforceable procurement provisions.
+PBD 2021-04 Approved Procurement Arrangements Any You are encouraged to use the other whole-of-government prequalification schemes.
+Whole-of-Government Prequalification Schemes 8 Any You must check if your agency requires you to use any agency-specific standing offers, panel contracts or other arrangements. Ê Any You should check if your agency has any pre-existing contracts, panels or prequalification schemes in place that meet your needs. Ð Any You may use another agency's contracts, panels or prequalification schemes through a piggybacking clause, except for covered procurements under the Enforceable Procurement Provisions.
+Multi-Agency Access (piggyback) Clauses Existing arrangements Any You should follow the Motor Vehicle Operational Guidelines and ensure that vehicles are acquired, managed, maintained and disposed of using whole- of-government contracts established for these purposes.
 Any procurement outside of mandated whole of government arrangements must be approved by the agency head.
-Motor Vehicle Operational Guidelines Covered procurements Ð ≥\$680,000 ≥\$9.584 million You may use procurement panels and procurement lists (prequalification schemes) for covered procurements , provided they were established in accordance with the EPP Direction .
+Motor Vehicle Operational Guidelines

+Relating to Status Category Value Obligation Reference Covered procurements ≥\$680,000 ≥\$9.584 million You may use procurement panels and procurement lists (prequalification schemes) for covered procurements , provided they were established in accordance with the EPP Direction .
 You may also continue to use panels established prior to the EPP Direction coming into effect on 29 November 2019.
 PBD-2019-05 Enforceable Procurement Provisions